NERC-CEH/plankton_ml/DVC.md

 Each script is converted to a stage; pass the output of one as the input of the next as a directory path (the `-d` switch).

 Option of a `params.yaml` with the `-p` switch which stores hyperparameters / initialisation values per stage.

+Use `dvc` to chain the existing scripts together into a pipeline:

+Rebuild the index of images in our s3 store:

+`dvc stage add -n index python image_metadata.py`

+Use that index to extract and store embeddings from images:

+`dvc stage add -n embeddings -o ../vectors python image_embeddings.py`

+Then check we can run our two-stage pipeline:

+`dvc repro`